satanikm/satanikm.github.io/_pages/about.md

   - /aboutme.html
 ---

-Welcome to my personal website !
+Welcome to my personal website!

+I am a mechanical engineer with a passion for understanding the most complex machine ever built — the human body.
+Currently, I am a postdoctoral researcher in the Guilak Lab at Washington University in St. Louis, where I am developing innovative approaches combining mchanobiology and synthetic biology to promote regeneration of articular cartilage.

-I like to introduce myself as a mechanical engineer doing research on the most complex machine - the human body!
-To be more specific, I am a final year Doctoral Researcher in the Univerisity of Leuven, Belgium under the supervision of Prof. Liesbet Geris.
-My PhD thesis is focussed on developing multiscale computational models to study the effects of mechanical loading in the degeneration and regeneration of articular cartilage.
+I earned my PhD in April 2025 from the University of Leuven (KU Leuven), Belgium, under the supervision of Prof. Liesbet Geris.
+My doctoral research focused on developing multiscale computational models to investigate how mechanical loading influences the degeneration and regeneration of articular cartilage.

+My work bridges engineering, biology, and medicine — with the ultimate goal of contributing to innovative therapies for joint diseases like osteoarthritis.

 My research interests
 --------